nojaf/blog/content/blog/world-domination-part-one/index.md

 ## Closing thoughts

-I'm really excited for version five.
-The changes are significant, I'm in a state of bliss and the best is yet to come!
+The changes are significant in version five and I believe that the best is yet to come.
 Please try this one out, report issues using [our online tool](https://fsprojects.github.io/fantomas-tools/#/fantomas/preview) and let us know on [Discord](https://discord.gg/D5QXvQrBVa) how thing are going.

 Cheers,